thaliaarchi/notes/compilers/webassembly/pldi17_haas.md

 - Instruction types are weakened to allow composition, e.g., when typing the sequence `(i32.const 1) (i32.const 2) i32.add`, the type of the
   middle instruction is weakened from `ε -> i32` to `i32 -> i32 i32` to
   compose with the other two.
-This answers my question about bloating block parameter lists.
 - No requirements are enforced on the stack after a unconditional branches (`unreachable`, `br`, `br_table`, `return`), so expressions such as `a + b` can be simply compositionally compiled as